newvoll/ssmbak/README.md

 >>> path.restore()
 ```

-# General gotchas
+# Additional notes
-* Alarms
+* `ssmbak-stack` creates two alarms for the process queue, in case
+  you'd like to configure some actions.
-* kms key for added security
+* Use a custom kms key for added security, which will require you to set up the infra.
-* No support for advanced ssm params
+* Support for advanced ssm params has not been tested at all.

-* probably lose tags if deleted
+# Development

+# Testing

+## Testing Gotchas
-* testing on aws -- don't use same bucket as running lambda!
+* When testing on aws instead of localstack, don't use same bucket as running lambda!
+  * The lambda will be processing and backing up in addition to the tests.
-  * will set versioning and manipulate/destroy pytest.test_path
+  * Tests will set versioning on the bucket and manipulate/destroy pytest.test_path.